James Katz

 About James Katz

+Immediately prior to his Boston University appointment, he was Board of Governors Distinguished Professor of Communication at Rutgers University (the title being the highest honor that Rutgers can bestow on one of its faculty).
+Earlier in his career he was a distinguished member of staff at Bell Communications Research.
 In 2021, he received the prestigious Frederick Williams Prize for Contributions to the Study of Communication Technology by the International Communication Association, which recognizes annually “an outstanding scholar whose works and cumulative achievements have significantly advanced the study of communication technology.”
-In 2013, he received an honorary doctorate from Budapest University of Technology and Economics, the world’s oldest technological university.
+In 2013, he received an honorary doctorate from Budapest University of Technology and Economics.
 Among his other awards are the Ogburn Career Achievement award from the American Sociological Association and the Fulbright Distinguished Chair in Twentieth Century Communications History.
-He is a Fellow of several professional societies, including the International Communication Association and the American Association for the Advancement Science (AAAS).
-He has been awarded fellowships at Harvard and MIT and Princeton.
-Katz has been granted two US patents, one of which has been internationally licensed.
+He is an elected Fellow of several professional societies and holds two patents.

 Education